ndlopez/weather/README.md

     24  曇り 20.5 30 0 74 1
     -- -- -- -- --

-2. <get_tenki.py> Using Python3.8., BeautifulSoup and urllib (data is now formatted, please go to More on ...)
+2. <get_tenki.py> Using Python3's BeautifulSoup and urllib
+(Update: data is now formatted, please go to More on ...)

-Both scripts scrape the data, however, #2 can get weather forecast data for tomorrow.
+## Both scripts scrape the data, however, #2 can get weather forecast data for tomorrow.

-## More on <get_tenki.py>
+### More on <get_tenki.py>

-How to run and Output:
+How to run:

     $ sh fix_tenki.sh

+sample output:

     Getting weather data...
     Today's weather data fetched!